codeiscanon/codeiscanon/content/posts/0002-upload-to-s3-using-aws-sdk-for-java/index.md

 ***

-Update: Part 2 is now up, feel free to continue reading this series at https://insignificantbit.com/multipart-upload-to-s3-using-aws-sdk-for-java/
+Update: Part 2 is now up, feel free to continue reading this series at [Insignificant Bit - How to multipart upload to S3](https://insignificantbit.com/multipart-upload-to-s3-using-aws-sdk-for-java/)